 This includes some 16,000 buses-in Delhi run on CNG, according to Indraprastha Gas Ltd, a Delhi government undertaking, which is the sole supplier of CNG in the capital.
-This was set-up to share expertise and experiences to support sustainable energy systems in India, with special focus on biogas.
+This was set up to share expertise and experiences to support sustainable energy systems in India, with a special focus on biogas.
 Sweden is moving ahead as a pioneer in biogas technology, using it for heating, power generation and fueling vehicles.

-4. Burning Biogas in Domestic Gas Stoves
+5. Biogas Used for Cooking in Domestic Gas Stoves

 Biogas can be used in similar ways as natural gas in gas stoves, lamps or as fuel for engines.
 Compare this with natural gas, which contains 80 to 90% methane.

-Village women, and the whole community, gains from the use of biogas instead of wood fuel.
-Instead of spending many hours each day walking to the forest and collection wood fuel, they can use their time in taking care of their children.
+Village women, and the whole community, gain from the use of biogas instead of wood fuel.
+Instead of spending many hours each day walking to the forest and collecting wood fuel, they can use their time in taking care of their children.

-5. Biogas Use as Fuel for Portable Electricity Gen-sets
+6. Biogas Use as Fuel for Portable Electricity Gen-sets

 5th of our biogas uses is as a fuel to power portable electricity generating sets.
 Most off-grid homes use portable gen-sets, which are Internal Combustion (IC) engines combined with an alternator or dynamo.
 The gen-sets used for running on biogas are the same ones as those used for running on propane gas or natural gas.
 They find out the daily power consumption and use that as a guide to their gen-set requirements.